 Another exemplary script pulls its strength from subtle sweetness in one of the darkest episodes the show has ever done.
 Death is lampooned in Joey's living room, with Chandler and Rachel endearingly going haywire to honor Joey's love for his fallen chair Rosita (before he succumbs to his own bubbling selfishness).
-Death marks the end of an era in Jack Geller's garage, where Monica's childhood is destroyed by the same hand of God that confirms her long-held belief that she's the least-loved Geller sibling (resulting in a chilling if ultimately cathartic ending).
-But the prospect of death is most directly explored in Phoebe's telemarketing temp job, when she takes it upon herself to stop a suicidal office worker from ending his life.
-It's the kind of bizarre story line choice that oral histories are made of, one that feels so extremely out of place for the series yet miraculously worked in the hands of Kudrow and an excellently unhinged Jason Alexander, who skillfully handled a story line that still feels as darkly comic as it does inexplicable for NBC's happy comedy about people living above a coffee shop.
+Death marks the end of an era in Jack Geller's (Elliott Gould) garage, where Monica's childhood is destroyed by the same hand of God that confirms her long-held belief that she's the least-loved Geller sibling (resulting in a chilling if ultimately cathartic ending).
+But the prospect of death is most directly explored in Phoebe's telemarketing temp job when she takes it upon herself to stop a suicidal office worker from ending his life.
+It's the kind of bizarre story line choice that oral histories are made of, one that feels so extremely out of place for the series, yet miraculously worked in the hands of Kudrow and an excellently unbridled Jason Alexander, who skillfully handled an arc that still feels as darkly comic as it does inexplicable for NBC's happy comedy about people living above a coffee shop.

 Loyalty is the key word at play in this criminally underrated season 9 gem, which explores the ways in which the group's fierce and often incubated fidelity can be cracked open by outside forces.
 Ross' loyalty to Phoebe fuels his intent to welcome Phoebe's new boyfriend into their lives — one of the kinder gestures he's initiated, if upended quickly by his decision to keep Rachel for himself when she gives out her phone number.
 Rachel's own line of self-interrogation during her first girls' night out calls her allegiance to Ross into question, too, roughly setting up the serrated shape the last season and a half of Ross-and-Rachel takes.
 All the while, the real engagement of devotion comes from Joey, who acts on his suspicion that Monica is cheating on Chandler and messily confronts his dual loyalties to husband and wife.
 Ultimately, that plotline proves to be a fascinating study of third-wheeling and of allocating different spaces of room in your life for the people who need it.

-Well before an old home movie finally leads Rachel into Ross’s arms, this season 2 episode abounds with particularly robust jokes and mini morsels of plot: Chandler's horror over Joey's friendship bracelet, Monica's unnerving job interview with the food fetish, a cameo from G.O.A.T. guest stars Jack and Judy Geller (Elliott Gould and Christina Pickles), and an iconic line from Phoebe as she explains to Ross that he and Rach are endgame because, as it were, "she's your lobster."
-Ultimately, it's a long time coming for fans when Rachel changes from telling Ross she's not his to save to embracing him precisely because he tried to save her (which sounds a little more problematic when you put it that way, but at the time it was quite romantic, really).
-But of course, the episode's very best part all these years later remains one off-camera: The woman in the audience gasping just one millisecond before Rachel kisses Ross and seals the couple into TV history.
+Well before an old home movie finally leads Rachel into Ross' arms, this season 2 episode abounds with particularly robust jokes and mini morsels of plot: Chandler's horror over Joey's friendship bracelet, Monica's unnerving job interview with the food fetishist, a cameo from G.O.A.T. guest stars Jack and Judy Geller (Elliott Gould and Christina Pickles), and an iconic line from Phoebe as she explains to Ross that he and Rach are endgame because, as it were, "she's your lobster."
+Ultimately, it's a long time coming for fans when Rachel changes from telling Ross she's not his to save to embracing him precisely because he tried to save her (which sounds a little more problematic when you put it that way, but, at the time, it was quite romantic, really).
+But, of course, the episode's very best part all these years later remains one off camera: The woman in the audience gasping just one millisecond before Rachel kisses Ross and seals the couple into TV history.

-Purists of the '90s could point to folks like Julia Roberts, the boys from ER (George Clooney and Noah Wyle), or any number of other Friends guest-stars as indicators of the greater pop zeitgeist during which the show aired.
+Purists of the '90s could point to folks like Julia Roberts, the men from ER (George Clooney and Noah Wyle), or any number of other Friends guest stars as indicators of the greater pop zeitgeist during which the show aired.
 Yet it's Brad Pitt's episode, at the height of tabloid fame, that feels like the biggest encapsulation of how Friends existed outside of its own Must-See TV universe.
 It's impossible not to heap a huge scoop of the episode's mischief onto the rebellious decision to have Pitt play Aniston's mortal enemy Will, jesting against their headline romance in a way that only brought you closer to the It Couple of the '90s.
 Of course, through the lens of the 2020s, many parts of "Rumor" get thorny for a lot of reasons — Brad and Jen's divorce, Ross and Will's club of incels, and our greater consciousness of the blatant gender and body prejudices at play throughout — but this episode wasn't made today and cannot answer to the contemporary criticism that characterizes murky comedy of eras past.
-For better or worse, I choose to celebrate this episode not in blindness to its faults but in study of its existence as a specific time capsule of the '90s, its good and its bad, and specifically of what a '90s multi-cam sitcom could do to create a moment and become bigger than itself.
+For better or worse, I choose to celebrate this episode not in blindness to its faults, but in the study of its existence as a specific time capsule of the '90s — its good and its bad — and specifically of what a '90s multi-cam sitcom could do to create a moment and become bigger than itself.